MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-6-PuttingItAllTogether.md

 ![`Teleport(msg : Qubit, there : Qubit) : ()`](./media/teleportation.svg)

 We can now translate each of the steps in this quantum circuit into Q#.
-First, we begin the definition of a new operation while will perform the teleportation given two qubits `msg` and `there`:
+First, we begin the definition of a new operation that will perform the teleportation given two qubits `msg` and `there`:

 ```qsharp
 operation Teleport(msg : Qubit, there : Qubit) : () {